debops/debops/docs/ansible/roles/debops.slapd/ldap-acl.rst

 - Object owners should be able to modify passwords in their own objects.

-- Authenticated users should have read access to most of the directory, apart from security-sensitive data like passwords or private keys.
+- Authenticated users should have read access to most of the directory, apart from security-sensitive data like passwords or private information.

 Required LDAP schemas